 52% of Wagestream users are not making any transfers at all in a given month, and are choosing to use the app for tracking purposes only.

-Those that choose to make Earned Wage Access transfers are transferring 23% of their gross salary, which equates to less than 50% of what is available for them to transfer in that period.
+Those who choose to make Earned Wage Access (EWA) transfers are transferring 23% of their gross salary, which equates to less than 50% of what is available for them to transfer in that period.

 46% of transfers are spent on essential items such as groceries and bills.
 Transfers for ‘fun’ and ‘holidays’ make up 12%.

 Users who had previously relied on short-term, high-cost credit products reported a significant reduction in the use of these products after joining Wagestream.
 Of users who had previously used payday loans, 56% reported a decrease in the use of such loans due to Wagestream.
 Similarly, 39% of users who had previously used their overdraft reported using it less as a result of Wagestream.

 Preface and Methodology

 This impact assessment is based on data and analysis provided by Wagestream – the UK’s largest provider of Earned Wage Access (EWA), also referred to as Employer Salary Advance Schemes (ESAS).

 EWA is the process that allows workers to receive a percentage of their pay, as they earn it, throughout the month, rather than being locked into the traditional pay cycle.
 As part of a growing trend in workplace financial services, EWA is designed to give workers greater control of their money and boost their financial resilience.